 setLayer:) followed by a

-The AppKit framework also supports animation proxies, which are objects whose class adopts the
+The AppKit framework also supports animation proxies, which provide easy-to-use animation support that avoids the need to manipulate layer objects directly.
+It also offers the

 NSAnimation class and its subclass